mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Test-Suite.md

 the `.py` extension.
 They may be run individually if desired.
 Options and arguments required by the tests are described in detail on their help screens.

-High-level testing of the MMGen system is performed by `test/test.py`, which uses the `pexpect` library to simulate interactive operation of MMGen user commands.
-Running `test/test.py` with the `-e` option will display the commands’ output on the screen as they’re being run.
+High-level testing of the MMGen Wallet system is performed by `test/cmdtest.py`, which uses the `pexpect` library to simulate interactive operation of MMGen Wallet’s user commands.
+Running `test/cmdtest.py` with the `-e` option will display the commands’ output on the screen as they’re being run.

 | Test                  | What it tests                                        |
 |:----------------------|:-----------------------------------------------------|